h5py/h5py/docs/source/high/dataset.rst

 Datasets
 ========

-Datasets, like NumPy arrays, they are homogenous collections of data elements, with an immutable datatype and (hyper)rectangular shape.
+Datasets are very similar to NumPy arrays.
+They are homogenous collections of data elements, with an immutable datatype and (hyper)rectangular shape.
 Unlike NumPy arrays, they support a variety of transparent storage features such as compression, error-detection, and chunked I/O.

 They are represented in h5py by a thin proxy class which supports familiar NumPy operations like slicing, along with a variety of descriptive attributes.